 Aids in workout recovery

 The pain you feel after working out is called delayed onset muscles soreness (DOMS).
 Professional athletes have known for decades that heat therapy can help them recover from training workouts.
 Heat can penetrate deep into muscle tissue and help relieve DOMS.
-A recent study showed that moist heat works as effectively and also more quickly than dry heat in muscle recovery.
+A showed that moist heat works as effectively and also more quickly than dry heat in muscle recovery.

 Loosens stiff joints

 Warming up before a workout is critical in avoiding injury.
 Using a steam room as part of your warm-up could help you reach maximum mobility during activities such as running, Pilates, and yoga.
-One study investigated the effects.
+One investigated the effects.
 Heat was applied to the knee joint before activity, and as a result, the joint was far more flexible and relaxed.
 The results showed that heat can help reduce injury before a workout.
 It was also found that women especially benefitted from heat therapy on the knee joint to prevent injury.